MicrosoftDocs/win32/desktop-src/print/printer-extension-interfaces-and-enumerations.md

 ---
-Description: 'This section provides information about the interfaces and enumerations that enable the creation of custom print experiences with the new print driver in Windows 8 (the v4 print driver).' ms.assetid: '82D95C75-D7E1-41D8-A127-602F26B165D4'
+Description: This section provides information about the interfaces and enumerations that enable the creation of custom print experiences with the new print driver in Windows 8 (the v4 print driver). ms.assetid: 82D95C75-D7E1-41D8-A127-602F26B165D4
-title: Printer Extension Interfaces and Enumerations
+title: Printer Extension Interfaces and Enumerations ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Printer Extension Interfaces and Enumerations